Simulation-Software-Engineering/Lecture-Material/building-and-packaging/overview.md

 - What is code packaging and which technologies are available to package code
 - How is Python code packaged for uploading to PyPI and installation with pip
+- What are libraries, how can they be used
+- How can codes be build and dependencies handled with Make and CMake
-- How are software packages providedvia common packaging approaches (pip, apt, npm)
+- How are software packages provided via common packaging approaches (pip, apt, npm)
 - How are software packages provided for high-performance computing (Spack, EasyBuild)

 ## Survey